German police launch raids on Iraqi organized crime gang | DW | 22.05.2019

 Hundreds of officers were involved in the raids in the western state of North Rhine-Westphalia, focusing on the Cologne area and the Ruhr Valley.

-A spokeswoman for police in the city of Essen, Sylvia Czapiewski, said authorities were targeting the homes of 34 suspects
+A spokeswoman for police in the city of Essen, Sylvia Czapiewski, said authorities targeted the homes of 34 suspects

 "We have been carrying out an investigation into a large group of people for some considerable time," she said.

 Those targeted were suspected of involvement in people smuggling, as well as trading in weapons, narcotics and false IDs.
-As of Wednesday morning, no one had been arrested, said the spokesman.
+One person was arrested.

-Special police forces were accompanied by state investigators.
-The operation is expected to continue into the afternoon.
+The North Rhine-Westphalia Interior Minister Herbert Reul told journalists that the seized evidence must be examined to determine whether more arrests would be made.

 Read more: Italian Mafia, bikers, Berlin clans: Europe's crime gangs